 Many materials may be checked out of the Library for either three days or three weeks.
 E-mail or call 651-296-2775 with any questions about loan periods for specific types of material or the possibility of borrowing from another library.
 Loan deposits may be required.

-For attorneys in Greater Minnesota, we will send three-week-loan items via UPS and bill for the cost.
+For attorneys outside of St. Paul or Minneapolis, we will send three-week-loan items via UPS and bill for the cost.
 The borrower is responsible for mailing back the item.
 E-mail or call 651-296-2775 with your request, and be sure to include your attorney registration number, address, email address, and phone number.

 Library staff are available to answer basic questions, locate materials and provide assistance with using the library's resources.
 Some questions are best researched in the law library, and library staff may ask you to come into the law library to pursue your research here.
 Library staff cannot provide services that might be interpreted as the unauthorized practice of law, such as locating relevant cases, interpreting statutes, or giving legal advice.

 Priority of Service:

 Our first priority is to assist patrons within the library, followed by phone and e-mail reference.
 Since e-mail is not always reliable or timely, we suggest reaching us in person or by phone if you are working under a strict time deadline.

 Another option is to contact your local public law library.